tiagofilipe12/MASHix/README.md

 ```

 #### card_parser.py
-This script parses card nucleotide database to psql database.
+This script parses card nucleotide database to psql database of all entries present in a nucleotide blast database.
 This table will be called "card" inside your psql database

 Usage: